Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Asymptotically local quantum gravity

 where $\Box $ is the flat-space D'Alembertian.
 Let $f(z)=\sum_{n=0}^{\infty }a_{n}z^{n}$ denote a generic entire function.
 We assume that $f(D_{\mu }D^{\mu }+m^{2})$ belongs to an expression where the derivatives can be integrated by parts.
 Expanding, the first order in $V$ and $W$ is

 where

 denotes the incremental ratio of the function $f$, and the arrow on $ \overleftarrow{\Box }$ means that the box acts to the very left, beyond $ V_{\mu }\partial ^{\mu }+W$.
 In momentum space, the ratio is calculated with respect to the right and left momenta.

-Since the incremental ratio of an entire function is an entire function (of two variables), no singularity appears.
-Moreover, with $f=Q$ the ratio converges to
+Formula (\ref{entire}) shows that if $ f(x)$ is entire, $f(x,y)$ is also entire, that is to say, the incremental ratio of an entire function is an entire function (of two variables): no singularity appears.
+Moreover, with $f=1/Q$ the ratio converges to

 in the cone $\mathcal{C}$ fast enough to validate the arguments of the previous sections.
-Note that (\ref{PP}) is the correct result for PVPs at the tree level\footnote{ It is not correct inside loop diagrams, but we know from section \ref {fakeons} that the loop integrals make the right PVP\ expressions appear there as well, possibly up to multi-thresholds.}.
+Note that (\ref{PP}) is the correct result for PVPs at the tree level\footnote{ It is not correct inside loop diagrams, but we know from section \ref {WickDirect} that the loop integrals make the right PVP\ expressions appear there as well, possibly up to multi-thresholds.}.

 To the second order in some operator $\delta $, we find, with $r=\Box $,

 where the subscripts have been introduced to keep track of the ordering of the various ingredients, which is $r_{1}\delta _{12}r_{2}\delta _{23}r_{3}$.
 For example, in momentum space the ordering gives